supriyak2407/stock-market-prediction/README.md

 - Utilize larger datasets to improve prediction accuracy.
 - Explore additional machine learning models for comparative analysis.
 - Enhance the system's robustness and adaptability.

+  The code and the results are included in the pdf file uploaded.